 The cat briefly focused its light green eyes on Red.
-It rolled over on the table displaying its beautiful leopard spots.
+Showing its beautiful leopard spots, the cat rolled over on the table.
 It rubbed its head along the edge of the table.
-It presented its butt to the brick wall.
-It ignored the dogs.
+Butt to the brick wall, it ignored the dogs.
 In an unusual display of civility and sophistication, the dogs chose not to plow through the cafe furniture to greet the cat.

 You just never know what a new day will bring . . .